-The He erd Health Plan must also include: Management plans for the prevention of physical maladies; The state of the s must be given to the condition of the feet of breeding cattle depending on their pasture or pen conditions: If a problem is identified, a foot care plan must be implemented as specified in the HHP, using methods that are appropriate to the condition or the animals and the individual farm, Action plans for the mitigation/ prevention of recurring injuries to suggest that there is a common cause and that is attributable to physical features of the environment or handling procedure; Practical measures that are in place to prevent or control external and internal parasitic infestations; Procedures to be followed in the event of an outbreak of abnormal behavior, Yes M12 including appropriate and immediate changes in the system of management.
-No /10 141 1 2 If abnormal behavioral activities develop repeatedly and inhibit normal N/A /10 functioning of the animal in any particular pen, a program of modification and enrichment must be agreed upon together with the farm veterinarian.
-This N/A excludes the repeated rubbing of brushes designed for that purpose.
+The He rd Health Plan must also include: Management plans for the prevention of physical maladies; Although foot problems are rare in extensively raised beef cattle, attention must be given to the condition of the feet of breeding cattle depending on their pasture or pen conditions: If a problem is identified, a foot care plan must be implemented as specified in the HHP, using methods that are appropriate to the condition or the animals and the individual farm, Action plans for the mitigation/ prevention of recurring injuries to suggest that there is a common cause and that is attributable to physical features of the environment or handling procedure; Practical measures that are in place to prevent or control external and internal parasitic infestations; Procedures to be followed in the event of an outbreak of abnormal behavior, including appropriate and immediate changes in the system of management.
+Yes M12 If abnormal behavioral activities develop repeatedly and inhibit normal No /10 functioning of the animal in any particular pen, a program of modification and N/A enrichment must be agreed upon together with the farm veterinarian.
+This excludes the repeated rubbing of brushes designed for that purpose.
 For observation purposes the following possible repetitive abnormal behavioral patterns may include repeated rubbing in the absence of disease, tongue rolling/aerophagia, bar biting/chewing, pica (licking/chewing solid objects), eating soil/sand/dirt, navel sucking, ear sucking, urine drinking, and/or persistent bellowing.
 Observations are made over an extended period of time.
 Excessive mounting within feedlots may be indicative of Buller Steer Syndrome (BSS).
 In this case the buller steer must be removed from the pen.
-Although the precise cause of BSS is not known studies indicate high stocking densities are a contributing factor; and The program adopted and followed for the prevention and control of Herd P organisms that cause food safety concerns.
-Tolerance limits for herd performance must be established.
+Although the precise cause of BSS is not known studies indicate high stocking densities are a contributing factor; and The program adopted and followed for the prevention and control of organisms that cause food safety concerns. erformance Parameters - Tolerance limits for herd performance must be established.
 The herd must be continually monitored for herd performance parameters including: production diseases, infectious diseases, and injury as a result of housing/ husbandry/ and handling.
-This includes, for example: metabolic disorders (hypocalcaemia, hypomagnesaemia, ketosis, displaced abomasum, laminitis, bloat, acidosis), septicemia, enteritis, problems at calving, repetitive physical injury, respiratory diseases, body condition, and/or non- B#40 ambulatory animals.
-Yes 40 M13 The causes of morbidity and mortality where known and other aspects of No /10 herd health: all sudden deaths, disease outbreaks, and incidences where N/A cattle are humanely euthanized must be recorded and investigated in consultation with the herd veterinarian when necessary.
+This includes, for example: metabolic disorders (hypocalcaemia, hypomagnesaemia, ketosis, displaced abomasum, laminitis, bloat, acidosis), septicemia, enteritis, problems at calving, repetitive physical injury, respiratory diseases, body condition, and/or non- Yes M13 ambulatory animals.
+No /10 141.10 The causes of morbidity and mortality where known and other aspects of N/A 710 herd health: all sudden deaths, disease outbreaks, and incidences where 14/7-4 cattle are humanely euthanized must be recorded and investigated in consultation with the herd veterinarian when necessary.
 Where any herd performance parameter falls below the tolerance limits established by the producer and the herd veterinarian in the Herd Health Plan, or if the numbers of casualty or culled animals exceeds the parameters in the HHP, the veterinarian must be informed and management practices adjusted or a program of mitigation adopted until the problem has been resolved.